-When you are working on a very large scale project in C Programming, you have to write a lot of functions.
-So, obviously there will be many people working in the same project.
-It is, therefore, difficult to write all the functions in a single file and keep it updating every other day.
+When you are working on a very large scale project in C programming, you have to write a lot of functions.

-Step 1: Create A Header File in C Programming
+Step 1: C Program To Create A Header File

-- Type the following program which is used to Divide Two Numbers in C Programming
+2. Type the following function which is used to divide two integers in C programming language.

 int division(int a, int b)

 3. Save this file with a .h extension.
 Let us save this file with a name – divi.h.